Thresholds of Queen covers: A historical Queen problem perspective

 \section{A historical Queen problem perspective}

 The study of Queens on chessboards has followed two classical traditions that, for much of their history, developed separately.
-One began in 1848 when Max Bezzel posed the famous problem of arranging eight non-attacking Queens on the standard chessboard.
-Franz Nauck soon generalized it to any $n\times n$ board, leading to the $n$-Queens problem, and by the late nineteenth century constructive solutions were known for all $n \geq 4$ \cite{Nauck1850,MB1850,EL1883}.
-These classical solutions focused purely on feasibility: could Queens be placed without attacking one another?
-Coverage of the board played no role, similar to Euler’s celebrated knight’s tour problem of 1759 \cite{Euler1759}, which explored movement rather than coverage.
+One tradition concerns the placement of mutually non-attacking Queens.
+Although the problem was already studied privately by Gauss in the 1830s, it entered the public mathematical literature in 1848 when Max Bezzel posed the famous problem of arranging eight non-attacking Queens on the standard chessboard.
+Franz Nauck soon generalized Bezzel’s problem to arbitrary $n\times n$ boards, giving rise to the $n$-Queens problem.
+By the late nineteenth century, explicit pattern-based constructions were known that produce at least one placement of $n$ mutually non-attacking Queens on an $n\times n$ board for every $n \ge 4$ \cite{Nauck1850,MB1850,EL1883}.
+These classical results addressed feasibility alone.
+With one Queen in each row and column, such configurations trivially dominate the board, so questions of coverage efficiency, overlap of attack lines, or optimality under limited resources do not arise.
+In this respect they are analogous to Euler’s celebrated knight’s tour problem of 1759 \cite{Euler1759}, which likewise concerns the existence of a single global structure rather than optimization or coverage.

-A different tradition, emerging in the twentieth century and developed systematically by Cockayne, Hedetniemi, and others, examined how few Queens are needed to \emph{dominate} the board so that every square is attacked or occupied by at least one Queen \cite{CH1977,C1990}.
-This approach emphasized coverage rather than mutual safety, and attacks among Queens were permitted.
-Later constructive work, such as that by Burger and Mynhardt, produced explicit upper bounds showing that at most $n/2$ Queens suffice for domination \cite{BM2002}, while Weakley and others computed exact domination numbers for small boards \cite{W2002}.
-Variants include coverage by non-attacking Queens on infinite boards \cite{DS2019}, and practical algorithms using metaheuristics such as genetic algorithms \cite{AV2017}.
+A different tradition, emerging in the twentieth century and developed systematically by Cockayne, Hedetniemi, and others, studied the Queen domination problem: what is the minimum number of Queens required to dominate an $n\times n$ board so that every square is occupied or attacked \cite{CH1977,C1990}?
+In contrast to the classical ``$n$-Queens problem'', mutual non-attack is not required, and allowing attacks among Queens can reduce the number needed for domination.
+Subsequent constructive work, notably by Burger and Mynhardt \cite{BM2002}, established explicit asymptotic upper bounds, showing that at most $8n/15+O(1)$ Queens suffice for domination, while Weakley and others computed exact domination numbers for small boards \cite{W2002}.
+Related variants include domination by non-attacking Queens on infinite boards \cite{DS2019}, as well as computational approaches based on metaheuristics such as genetic algorithms \cite{AV2017}.